-Non-audit fees of £10,500 were payable to the Auditors, PwC, during the year for agreed upon procedures in relation to the Company's performance fee review and other audit related assurance services.
+Non-audit fees of £3,500 were payable to the Auditors, PwC, during the year for agreed upon procedures in relation to the Company's performance fee review.

 The Audit Committee has considered the extent and nature of non-audit work performed by PwC and is satisfied that this did not impinge on their independence and is a cost effective way for the Company to operate.